mattdistefano/accessibility-training/readme.md

 Form fields will sometimes be designed without labels, but this doesn't mean labels are optional; rather, a label needs to be provided in a manner that is both accessible and hidden from view.

-This can be accomplished using the labeling pattern described above, with the label text visually-hidden (using for example foundation's `show-for-sr` class, or HTML5 BP's `visuallyhidden` class).
-It can also be accomplished using an `aria-label` or `aria-labelledby` attribute.
+This can be accomplished using visually-hidden `label`s in the manner described above, or by using the `aria-label` or `aria-labelledby` attribute.

 ```html
 <label for="field-3" class="visually-hidden">Field 3</label>